Skip to main content

 -

-• Review all of the projects to decide which three you would most like to see funded.
+• Review all of the projects in your area to decide which three you would most like to see funded.

-• To cast your vote, select your favourite three projects from the list and click 'Submit Ballot'.
+• To cast your vote, select your favourite three projects from the list in your locality and click 'Submit Ballot'.

 -